-If you’re trading Ethereum (ETH) tokens on Coinbase or Coinbase Pro, EIP-1559 will not affect your transactions.
+If you’re trading Ethereum (ETH) tokens on Coinbase, EIP-1559 will not affect your transactions.

 If you’re attempting to process a transaction directly on the Ethereum network, EIP-1559 will change the way the Ethereum network calculates and processes your network fee.

 Under the original Ethereum gas fee system, users bid a random amount of money to pay for each transaction.
 When the network becomes busy, this system causes gas fees to become high and unpredictable.

 Under the new system, gas fees will have two components – a base fee and a tip.
 The base fee will be a standard charge that all users will pay.
 It will be calculated by the network based on network traffic.
 The tip will be an optional extra payment that users can pay to speed up their transactions.